Fayeben/GenerativeDiffusionPrior/README.md

 We use a single  single unconditional DDPM pre-trained on ImageNet to produce diverse and high-fidelity outputs for unified image restoration and enhancement.
 Download pretrained DDPMs on ImageNet-256(uncond) from [this page](https://github.com/openai/guided-diffusion).
 Then download pre-generated ImageNet-64 (BigGAN-deep),  LSUN-Bedroom (StyleGAN) and LSUN-Cat (StyleGAN2) images from this page [this page](https://github.com/openai/guided-diffusion/tree/main/evaluations).

+We use 1,000 images from the ImageNet validation set for comparison with other methods.
+The list of images is taken from [https://github.com/XingangPan/deep-generative-prior/](https://github.com/XingangPan/deep-generative-prior/)

 ## Generative Diffusion Prior (GDP-x0) for linear problems

 ```